nikp123/xava/README.md

 There should be an installer in the Releases page of this repository.

 Please use minGW for compilation.
 You can use `-DCMAKE_C_COMIPLER=/usr/bin/gcc.exe` and `-DCMAKE_CXX_COMPILER=/usr/bin/g++.exe` in the cmake command for cross-compilation.

+Also, XAVA on windows is WAY more choppy on Windows than on macOS/Linux because of (what i guess is) a shorter audio buffer.
+If you know how to fix this so it would behave the same as the mentioned OS-es it would be greately appretiated.

 #### Additional info